 - drops/antibiotics for eye and ear infections

-- diapers (Parents are given special waste bags for diapers, which are removed daily from cabins.)
+- nappies (Parents are given special waste bags for nappies, which are removed daily from cabins.)

 - baby wipes

 - Ziploc bags (many for diapers and other messes)

 - sippy cups and plastic bottles (keep one in your carry-on)

 - baby formula

 - stroller: umbrella strollers are most convenient